Italy's Monti welcomes ECB bond-buying plan

-ROME Italian Prime Minister Mario Monti on Thursday welcomed the European Central Bank's decision to launch a bond-buying program to reduce bond yields without saying whether Italy would ask the ECB for help to lower its own borrowing costs.
+ROME, Sept 6 Italian Prime Minister Mario Monti on Thursday welcomed the European Central Bank's decision to launch a bond-buying programme to reduce bond yields without saying whether Italy would ask the ECB for help to lower its own borrowing costs.

 "Today there's been an important step forward - after the decision of ECB President Mario Draghi - toward a more satisfactory euro zone governance," Monti said.